sokmontrey/dynamical-js/README.md

 # How does this work?

 This is a point-mass based 2d engine.
-This mean that any object can be form by points that connect together using Constraints.
+This mean that any object can be formed by points that are hold together by Constraints.

 ## PointMass